MechanicTC2/MechanicTC2/README.md

+Hi!

+I am MechanicTC2, also known as Nate.
-- I make Java projects.
+I like to make small Java projects, mainly plugins for Minecraft.
+Beginner for life ❤